 Note: This is a very experimental approach.
 A lot is unclear and undefined as of now.
 I will keep improving and completing the approach.
 Your comments are appreciated.

-For any questions and, inquiries visit us on https://thinkitive.com
+For any questions and, inquiries visit us at https://thinkitive.com